M3XH4/M3XH4/README.md

 </h1>
 </span>

-## ✨ | About Me:
+## ✨ | About Me: <br />

 <p align="left">
-  I'm Sean, a first-year student taking the Bachelor of Science in Information Technology course at STI College CDO. <br />
+  Hello!
+I'm Sean, a student with a deep love for technology and an insatiable curiosity for learning.
+My journey in tech began with a fascination for how things work, and it has evolved into a passion for creating and innovating.
 </p>

 <div align="center">